neul-labs/gity/docs/fsmonitor.md

 ### Token Semantics

-Gitz uses a **generation counter** as the token:
+Gity uses a **generation counter** as the token:

 - Each filesystem event increments the generation
-- When Git queries with an old generation, gitz returns all paths that changed since then
+- When Git queries with an old generation, gity returns all paths that changed since then
-- When Git queries with the current generation and nothing changed, gitz returns an empty path list
+- When Git queries with the current generation and nothing changed, gity returns an empty path list

 ## Implementation Details

 ### File Watching

-Gitz watches the repository directory recursively using the `notify` crate:
+Gity watches the repository directory recursively using the `notify` crate:

 | Platform | Backend |
 |----------|---------|